6. Database Management with the JDBC API

 import java.io.*;

-// Connects to the database URL using the JDBC driver
+// connects to the URL database using class JDBC PILOTE

-// the user UID is identified by a password MDP
+// user UID is identified by password MDP

 public class sql3{